 Cement kilns offer very favorable conditions for incinerating waste fuels.
 High temperatures, long residence times, an oxidizing atmosphere and alkaline environment, ash absorption by clinker, and high thermal inertia all favor the use of Alternative Fuels in a cement kiln.

-What are Alternative Fuels?
+1. What Are Alternative Fuels?

 Liquid Alternative Fuels include solvents, mineral waste oil from used lubricants, vegetable oil and various organic liquids.
 Solid Waste Fuels come in different forms: used tires, pre-treated industrial and municipal waste, sewage sludge and domestic waste, Refuse Derived fuels (RDF) from pulp, paper and cardboard residues; non-recyclable plastics; Packaging and Textile industry, biomass such as animal feed, contaminated wood and wood chips, waste wood, rice husk, sawdust and sewage sludge, and used carpets.

-Advantages of using Alternative Fuels
+2. Advantages of Using Alternative Fuels

 The favorable conditions in a cement kiln completely destroy the organic constituents and the inorganic constituents combine with the raw materials in the kiln and exit the kiln as part of the cement clinker without generating solid residues.
 Free lime in cement clinker acts as a good absorbent of hazardous elements.
 The cement kiln therefore is a natural incinerator that has a safe thermal environment for the use of alternative fuels.

-Challenges & Limitations
+3. Challenges and Limitations

 Consistency of the chemistry and continuous availability are two major considerations in the use of Alternative Fuels.
 All alternative and derived fuels are generated at sources outside the control of cement manufacturers.
 Therefore, there are always some limitations on the availability of consistent quality alternative fuels in adequate quantities.

-Invariably, all alternative fuels require pretreatment prior to introducing them in the kiln or precalciner.
+Invariably, all alternative fuels require pretreatment prior to introducing them in the kiln or pre-calciner.
 Processing an Alternative Fuel may involve significant capital investment.
 Modifications to the existing plant equipment and the creation of new infrastructure for the intended use of the alternative fuel will be required.
 For instance, feeding whole tires requires a complex system and considerable space for implementation.
 In addition, converting from the use of conventional fuels to alternative fuels will call for adjustments to operating parameters, raw mix design, etc.

 Safety aspects related to alternative fuels depend on the type of fuel.
 Safety related issues mainly include handling and storage of fuels that emanate odors or are hazardous wastes.
 The selection of appropriate feeding points depending on the characteristics of the alternative fuel is also a safety consideration.

-Emissions and Environmental considerations
+3.2.
+Emissions and Environmental Considerations

 Emissions of Carbon monoxide, Sulphur dioxide, Nitrogen oxides, Hydrogen chloride, heavy metals such as mercury, lead and cadmium, Dioxins and Furans are major concerns.
 They are to be controlled below prevailing emission norms irrespective of the fact that whether the manufacturing process uses traditional fuels or alternative fuels.
 However, this can be achieved with controlled inputs, optimized and stable operation and if required with the installation of a kiln gas by-pass system.

-What PEC Consulting can do?
+3.3.
+What PEC Consulting Can Do

 - If the project is viable, PEC Consulting can subsequently develop the engineering for handling, processing and firing of the fuels into the kiln.

 The main contributor to this article was Jagrut Upadhyay, Senior Process Consultant at PEC Consulting Group.
 Jagrut has a Bachelor of Science in Chemical Engineering, D.D.
-Institute of Technology, Gujarat University, India
+Institute of Technology, Gujarat University, India.